Inverse design of broadband and lossless topological photonic crystal waveguide modes: Design process and results

 Carrying out 10 optimization iterations takes approximately 25 minutes to run on a standard computer workstation.
-The presented final design is the $347_{th}$ iteration; the optimization took approximately 14 hours to run, which is quite remarkable given the complexity of solving a full 3D complex design problem in nanophotonics.
+The presented final design is the $347_{th}$ iteration; the optimization took approximately 14 hours to run, which is quite remarkable given the complexity of solving a full 3D complex design problem.
+The new design is specified as follows: continuing to use $a = 453$ nm, the optimized slab height is 477 nm; the two interface holes' $x$ coordinate have each been changed by less than 0.1 nm; and the two interface holes' $y$ coordinate have each been modified by $35.4$ nm, such that they are both moved away from the center of the interface.
+The holes' radii are 136.5 and 136.7 nm.

 Finally, we study the spatial details of the Bloch modes.
 The polarization of the electric field $\bm E(\bm r)$ can be described by the four Stokes parameters \cite{langStabilityPolarizationSingularities2015}, and we study the normalized third Stokes parameter to quantify the local chiral nature of the modes,